Subjective well-being: Family

 Research has not demonstrated that there are significant differences in subjective well-being between childless couples and couples with children.
 A research study by Pollmann-Schult (2014) found that when holding finances and time costs constant, parents are happier and show increased life satisfaction than non-parents.
+Research has found that unhappy married couples are at 3–25 times the risk of developing clinical depression.